supersaiyan245/FacebookClone/issue_ticket.md

 PROJECT ISSUE TICKET

 Unexpected Behavior
-Front end is not rendering
+Register and other components aren't rendering

 Expected Behavior
-Front end should render with my written logic
+They should be rendering

 Reproduce the Error